 Lead time refers to the time it takes a story to progress from unattended to completed.
 You can calculate a story’s lead time by measuring the horizontal distance between the start point of your diagram to when it was finished (when the green curve starts for that story).

 - Cycle time

 Cycle time refers to the time it takes you to complete a user story from the time you started work on it.
-You can calculate cycle time by measuring the horizontal distance between the orange and blue curve for that particular story.
+You can calculate cycle time by measuring the horizontal distance between the blue and green curve for that particular story.

 Cumulative flow diagrams are an essential part of carrying out the Agile and Kanban method.

 As cumulative flow diagrams monitor your project progress, you can evaluate how well your project is moving.
 All you need is a quick look at your CFD to see if your completed work area is steadily increasing to determine if things are on track or not.